brendaoby/alx-system_engineering-devops/0x01-shell_permissions/README.md

 *11-Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users*
-*12-Creates a directory called my_dir with permissions 751 in the working directory* *13-Changes the group owner to school for the file hello* *14-Changes the owner to vincent and the group owner to staff for all the files and directories in the working directory*
+*12-Creates a directory called my_dir with permissions 751 in the working directory* *13-Changes the group owner to school for the file hello* *100-Changes the owner to vincent and the group owner to staff for all the files and directories in the working directory* *101-Changes the owner and the group owner of _hello to vincent and staff respectively* *102-Changes the owner of the file hello to betty only if it is owned by the user guillaume* *103-Plays StarWars IV episode in the terminal*